rust-lang/rust/doc/rust.md

-Static entities in Rust -- crates, modules and items -- may have _attributes_ applied to them. ^[Attributes in Rust are modeled on Attributes in ECMA-335, C#] An attribute is a general, free-form piece of metadata that is interpreted according to name, convention, and language and compiler version.
-Attributes may appear as any of:
+Static entities in Rust -- crates, modules and items -- may have _attributes_ applied to them. ^[Attributes in Rust are modeled on Attributes in ECMA-335, C#]
+An attribute is a general, free-form metadatum that is interpreted according to name, convention, and language and compiler version.
+Attributes may appear as any of

 * A single identifier, the attribute name
 * An identifier followed by the equals sign '=' and a literal, providing a key/value pair